 Scopes, cameras, and other gadgets

 “This inexpensive mount lets you turn your phone and scope or binoculars into a zoom camera,” says Barrett.
 So-called “digi-scoping” or “digi-binning” is the easy way to take high-quality photos or videos of birds without having to buy a camera and long lens, he explains.

 Although Martinez also likes taking photos with a phone scope, she says a camera is a good gift option for photographers and beginner birders alike.
 “Birds move fast, especially if they’re hunting, so if you can get a snapshot in the field, then you can see all the details and ID the bird later at a slower pace,” she explains.
 Martinez has a Nikon D5200, which you can buy used online, but for another affordable beginner model, John recommends this Wi-Fi enabled Canon PowerShot.

 For a three-in-one item, these binoculars come with a phone mount and carrying strap, meaning you can capture images while birding, which John says are comparable to those taken on a DSLR camera.
 “The optics are gorgeous.
 The image quality is comparable to the expensive brand like Bushnell,” he adds.

-If your dad already has a good pair of binoculars (or two), Farnsworth suggests buying him a spotting scope, which is basically a tiny telescope that offers much greater magnification.
+If the birder on your list already has a good pair of binoculars (or two), Farnsworth suggests buying them a spotting scope, which is basically a tiny telescope that offers much greater magnification.
 We like this easy-to-carry spotting scope from best-rated telescope brand Celestron, which comes in different styles.

 “Birding can be device-intensive, and require frequent use of apps for bird alerts, identification, playback, list-keeping, and communication,” according to Barrett.
-He recommends buying your dad a portable charger like this to ensure he never runs out of power out in the field.
+He recommends buying the birder on your list a portable charger like this so that they never run out of power out in the field.